 - Ensuring they have a sense of control and are part of the process of exploring every option

-- Highlighting every available benefit of living in a caregiving community that provide social activities and a nearly independent lifestyle
+- Highlighting every available benefit of living in a caregiving community that provides social activities and a nearly independent lifestyle

-If all else fails, back off for a time to allow your loved one to get familiar with the idea that they can move forward in their life without losing control.
+If all else fails, back off to allow your loved one to get familiar with the idea that they can move forward without losing control.